 Season 2 Episode 23: Minisode on Worker Safety & Well-Being: When Workers Are Survivors Themselves

-In this fourth installment of the multi-part minisode series on worker safety and well-being, Ruth and David explore when workers are being targeted by their own perpetrator, and the implications for the workplace.
-In a just over 20 minutes, David & Ruth discuss:
+In this fourth installment of the multi-part minisode series on worker safety and well-being, Ruth and David explore when workers are being targeted by their own perpetrator and the implications for the workplace.
+David and Ruth discuss:

 • David’s history with worker personal disclosures about their own victimization